MasterOfMastersDestoyerOfWorlds/389Rfall18/week/1/writeup/README.md

 Writeup 1 - Ethics
 ======

-Name: *PUT YOUR NAME HERE*
+Name: Andrew Wollack
-Section: *PUT YOUR SECTION NUMBER HERE*
+Section: 0201

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examniation.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Andrew Wollack

 ## Assignment Writeup